Tres mujeres: Plot

-Verania took advantage of this and took his clothes off and put his shirt on to make look like they made love.
+Verania took advantage of this and took his clothes off and put his shirt on to make look like they had sex.
 So again Fatima breaks up with him.
 Fatima then starts hanging with Leonardo and she eventually leaves for New York with him and tells Sebastian that when she comes back in a year she is going to divorce him.
 A year passes and Fatima is seeing Leonardo and living with 2 friends Loren (Sharis Cid) and Miriam (Isadora Gonzalez).

 She tells Leonardo that she is going back to Mexico and he gets VERY angry with her because he doesn't want her to go without him and he has to stay.
 Leonardo is cheating on Fatima with Loren.
 So Fatima and Miriam go back to Mexico and there they see Sebastian with Sebastian Jr and Renata (Luz Maria Jerez).

 Sebastian takes them home and talks to Fatima who desires him but can't be with him because Carolina, the mother of Sebastian Jr, says that if he and Fatima are together that he can't see his Son.
 Carolina goes to Fatima's house and starts yelling at her not to interfere with her and Sebastian.
 Fatima tells Sebastian, and Sebastian yells at Carolina and breaks-up with her.

 Fatima and Sebastian get back together and they live with each other, but one day Leonardo tries raping Fatima.
 Sebastian walks in and see them, he goes to the dresser and grabs a gun first he points it to Leonardo then to Fatima because he thinks that she was cheating.
 Fatima ends up getting pregnant but not from Sebastian but from Leonardo because he raped her.
 She ends up losing the baby and she feels hurt, broken.